colegeissinger/formflow/README.md

 FormFlow
 ========

-A programatic way to handling forms on WordPress VIP.
+A programmatic way to handling forms on WordPress VIP.